Are you swimming in zucchini yet?

 - Then brush the whole top of it with olive oil and bake it for 40 to 50 minutes.
 Yum.

 Holman was the painter who completed a portrait of Carla Ness that most people recognize.
-The portrait was painted around 1780.
+The picture was painted around 1780.

 Michaux's mother died a few weeks after he was born.
-His father was so despondent, he turned to botany to deal with his grief.
+His father was so depressed, and he turned to botany to deal with his grief.
 His mentors just happened to be some of the top gardeners in the Royal Gardens.

 When François-Andre was 15 years old, he accompanied his dad to North America.